FAQ

 In addition to federal regulations, you must abide by state payroll processing laws.
 Each state has its own rules, some stricter than others, governing minimum wage, payday schedules and recordkeeping.
 So, if you’re conducting business across state lines, your payroll compliance becomes that much more difficult.

-A good way to stay compliant is to task an executive or someone from your legal department to compile a list of all the labor laws that apply to your organization.
-Ask that he or she track changes to existing laws and document any new laws being proposed.
+For businesses not partnered with a provider that helps manage compliance, a good way to stay compliant is to task an executive or someone from your legal department to compile a list of all the labor laws that apply to your organization.
+Ask that they track changes to existing laws and document any proposed new laws.
 Review these findings on at least a monthly basis so you can adequately adapt your operations and avoid penalties.

 View state payday requirements